Anthropause

 The anthropause was a global reduction in modern human activity, especially travel, that occurred during the COVID-19 pandemic, particularly in March and April 2020.
 It was coined by a team of researchers in June 2020 in an article discussing the positive impact of the COVID-19 lockdown on wildlife and environment.
 The scientific journal that published the commentary, Nature Ecology and Evolution, selected the topic for the cover of its September issue, with the headline "Welcome to the anthropause".
 Oxford Languages highlighted the word "anthropause" in its 2020 Words of an Unprecedented Year report.

 Etymology

 The word is a blended lexical item with phonological overlap, combining the prefix anthropo-, from anthropos (Ancient Greek: ἄνθρωπος) meaning "human", and the Greek word "pause" (Ancient Greek: παῦσις or Modern Greek: παύση); its literal translation is "human pause".
-The researchers explained in their article that they noticed that people had started referring to the lockdown period as the Great Pause, however they felt that a more precise term would be considered helpful.
-The word anthropause intentionally links to the proposed geological epoch Anthropocene.
+In the Nature Ecology and Evolution article the authors explained that they noticed that people had started referring to the lockdown period as the Great Pause, however they felt that a more precise term would be considered helpful.

 Anthropause is a neologism which has been used by social-media users, scientists, journalists, artists, and photographers, amongst others.
 William Gibson, the speculative fiction writer who coined the term "cyberspace" in 1982, posted a tweet on 23 June 2020 simply entitled "The Anthropause", linking to the article that introduced the term.